 Discussion with staff and review of records evidenced that newly appointed staff completed a structured orientation and induction programme at the commencement of their employment.
-Competency and capability assessments were completed as applicable.
-Deficits were identified in relation to the supervision and appraisal of staff.
-Review of records evidenced that such meetings with staff were not up to date.
-This was discussed with the registered manager and an area for improvement under the standards was identified.
+Review of records evidenced staff have received supervision and appraisal as required and that competency and capability assessments were completed where necessary.